rhymeyang/Se/docs/308B/BusinessResilience.md

 These tests are described in more detail in this section.

+> **TIP**
+>
-> **TIP** Usually, an organization will perform the less intensive tests first to identify the most obvious flaws and then follow with tests that require more effort.
+> Usually, an organization will perform the less intensive tests first to identify the most obvious flaws and then follow with tests that require more effort.

 Each type of test requires advance preparation and recordkeeping.
 Preparation will consist of several activities, including

-- **Participants**
-  - The organization needs to identify personnel who will participate in an upcoming test.
+- **Participants**<br/>The organization needs to identify personnel who will participate in an upcoming test.
 It is important to identify all relevant skill groups and department stakeholders so that the test will include a full slate of contributors.
-- **Schedule**
-  - The availability of each participant needs to be confirmed so that the test will include participation from all stakeholders.
+- **Schedule**<br/> The availability of each participant needs to be confirmed so that the test will include participation from all stakeholders.
-- **Facilities**
-  - For all but the document review test, proper facilities need to be identified and set up.
+- **Facilities**<br/>For all but the document review test, proper facilities need to be identified and set up.
 This might consist of a large conference room or training room.
 If the test will take place over several hours, one or more meals and/or refreshments may be needed as well.
-- **Scripting**
-  - The simulation test requires some scripting, usually in the form of one or more documents that describe a developing scenario and related circumstances.
+- **Scripting**<br/> The simulation test requires some scripting, usually in the form of one or more documents that describe a developing scenario and related circumstances.
 Scenario scripting can make parallel and cutover tests more interesting and valuable, but this can be considered optional.
-- **Recordkeeping**
-  - For all of the tests except the document review, one or more persons should take good notes that can be collected and organized after the test is completed.
+- **Recordkeeping**<br/>For all of the tests except the document review, one or more persons should take good notes that can be collected and organized after the test is completed.
-- **Contingency plan**
-  - The cutover test involves the cessation of processing on primary systems and the resumption of processing on recovery systems.
+- **Contingency plan**<br/>The cutover test involves the cessation of processing on primary systems and the resumption of processing on recovery systems.
 This is the highest risk plan, and things can go wrong.
 A contingency plan to get primary systems running again in case something goes wrong during the test needs to be developed.

 These preparation activities are shown in [Table 5-13](/images/308b/ch05r11.jpeg).